DevotedHealth/godoc2ghmd/examples/http/README.md

     // Header maps header keys to values.
 If the response had multiple
     // headers with the same key, they may be concatenated, with comma
     // delimiters.
 (Section 4.2 of RFC 2616 requires that multiple headers
     // be semantically equivalent to a comma-delimited sequence.)
-Values
+When
-    // duplicated by other fields in this struct (e.g., ContentLength) are
+    // Header values are duplicated by other fields in this struct (e.g.,
+    // ContentLength, TransferEncoding, Trailer), the field values are
-    // omitted from Header.
+    // authoritative.
     //
     // Keys in the map are canonicalized (see CanonicalHeaderKey).
     Header Header

     // Body represents the response body.
     //
+    // The response body is streamed on demand as the Body field
+    // is read.
+If the network connection fails or the server
+    // terminates the response, Body.Read calls return an error.
+    //
     // The http Client and Transport guarantee that Body is always
     // non-nil, even on responses without a body or responses with
     // a zero-length body.
 It is the caller's responsibility to
     // close Body.
-The default HTTP client's Transport does not
+The default HTTP client's Transport may not
-    // attempt to reuse HTTP/1.0 or HTTP/1.1 TCP connections
+    // reuse HTTP/1.x "keep-alive" TCP connections if the Body is
-    // ("keep-alive") unless the Body is read to completion and is
+    // not read to completion and closed.
-    // closed.
     //
     // The Body is automatically dechunked if the server replied
     // with a "chunked" Transfer-Encoding.